 Macy’s and Bloomingdale’s supply and legal executives meet on an annual basis, and informally as needed, to assess the risk of human trafficking and slavery in our supply chains and to assess whether our policies and procedures appropriately address those risks.

-At Macy’s, independent third party monitors conduct annual compliance audits of our private brand suppliers to identify possible areas of non-compliance with our Vendor and Supplier Code of Conduct or potential risks in Macy’s private brands supply chain.
+At Macy’s, independent third party monitors conduct annual compliance audits of all of our private brand suppliers to identify possible areas of non-compliance with our Vendor and Supplier Code of Conduct or potential risks in Macy’s private brands supply chain.
 Macy’s will not tolerate, and will investigate, any reports alleging human trafficking and slavery in the supply chain.
 Action is taken against any supplier for non-compliance, resulting in possible termination of the business relationship.
 Macy’s does not conduct audits of our national brand suppliers, but they are contractually obligated to conduct the same level of due diligence.

 At Bloomingdale’s, independent third-party monitors also conduct annual compliance audits of certain private brand suppliers under the same process outlined above.
 Bloomingdale’s contractually holds our national brand suppliers and certain other private brand suppliers, who supply the vast majority of the products we offer for sale, to the same level of due diligence.
 Bloomingdale’s will not tolerate, and will investigate, any reports alleging human trafficking and slavery in the supply chain.
 Action is taken against any supplier for non-compliance, resulting in possible termination of the business relationship.